All Expense Paid Summer Internship in Tokyo, Japan

-The Starzen Internship is a month-long summer internship in Tokyo for two JJCBE students with the Starzen Company, Ltd., an international trading company and meat manufacturer.
+The Starzen Internship is a month-long summer internship in Tokyo in May or June for two JJCBE students with the Starzen Company, Ltd., an international trading company and meat producer and processor.
 Through this program the JJCBE students will become familiar with the Japanese culture, Japanese business practices, and the operations of an international agricultural company.
 The students selected for this internship will be eligible to receive MSU internship credit.*

 What Do Former Interns Say about Their Experience?

 “The Starzen Internship will be a highlight of my time at MSU in both how it allowed

 me to apply my existing business knowledge as well as expand my perspectives on international

 “As a Private Equity and Private Real Estate Analyst, I often evaluate international

 funds with a focus on Asia and on Japan specifically.
 My experiences as a Starzen

 intern provided me with a unique, inside perspective on how businesses operate in